 Long term care plans are developed and implemented within the required timeframes.
-Evaluations were completed at least six-monthly.
+Residents' files reviewed demonstrated evaluations were completed at least six-monthly.

-Residents who identify as Māori have their needs met in a manner that respects their cultural values and beliefs.
+Residents who identify as Māori or Pacific peoples have their needs met in a manner that respects their cultural values and beliefs.